 - This recipe has many elements of Puerto Rican-style arroz con gandules, which is made with medium-grain rice and flavored with sofrito, pork and a combination of sazón and adobo.

 - Cooks in just 30 minutes!
 Canned pigeon peas and other store-bought ingredients make this dish super-approachable, even on weeknights.
-This rice has minimal prep and needs 10 additional minutes to rest before serving.
+There’s minimal prep and the rice only needs 10 minutes to rest before serving.

-- It can be made ahead and served with a variety of dishes during the week.
-Hello meal-prep!
-This recipe yields about 6 servings.
+- Rice and pigeon peas can be made ahead, reheated and served with a variety of dishes during the week, making meal-prep easy.

 📋 Key Ingredients